Data collection, processing, use and possible disclosure of personal data to third parties

 We adhere to the principles of data avoidance and data minimisation and thus store your personal data for only as long as necessary to fulfil the purposes listed here or in accordance with the various data retention periods provided by law.
 After the respective purpose ceases to apply, or after these retention periods have expired, the corresponding data are routinely deleted or blocked in accordance with the legal provisions.

 Data protection notice regarding an appointment

 The branches of the Deutsche Bundesbank process the personal data solely for the purpose of allocating appointments in the context of retail banking operations.
+The Bundesbank uses an appointment application of Terminland GmbH for the booking of appointments.
+Terminland GmbH acts a data processor for the Deutsche Bundesbank and processes your personal data for this purpose.
 The legal basis for this processing is Article 6(1) letter (e) of the GDPR in conjunction with Section 3 of the German Federal Data Protection Act (Bundesdatenschutzgesetz – BDSG).

 Your personal data collected for the purpose of arranging an appointment will be stored for no longer than one month after the conclusion of the retail transaction following from the appointment and then deleted.